moorepants/dissertation/systemidentification.rst

-Dr. James Jones at the veterinary school at here at Davis graciously let us use their horse treadmill (Graber Ag Kagra Mustang 2200) during their downtime, :ref:`Figure 1 <figHorseTreadmill>`.
+Dr. James Jones at the veterinary school at here at Davis graciously let us use their horse treadmill (Graber Ag Kagra Mustang 2200) during their downtime, :ref:`Figure 13.1<figHorseTreadmill>`.
 The treadmill is 1 meter wider and 5 meters long and has a speed range from 0.5 m/s to 17 m/s.
 This was only a third of the width treadmill at Vrije Universitiet in Amsterdam, but after some practice runs we felt that narrow lane changes and the lateral perturbations